 4. Harassment in Socially Distant Work Spaces

 One of the risk factors for harassment identified by the EEOC in its Select Taskforce report is workspaces that are isolated or remote.
 While this has long been an issue for janitors, security guards, and hotel staff, this risk is now very real for all workplaces due to socially distanced work environments.

-When employees are working in isolation, they may feel that there is less oversight of, or at least fewer witnesses to, their behavior, emboldening them to engage in harassment.
+When employees are working in isolation or socially distanced, they may feel that there is less oversight of, or at least fewer witnesses to, their behavior, emboldening them to engage in harassment.
 For this reason, legislatures are beginning to mandate anti-harassment training for isolated employees and their managers.
 Thus, it is critical to include in your reopening plan steps to mitigate this risk, such as reinforcing your anti-harassment policies and behavior expectations and deploying anti-harassment training.

-As we look to mitigate the many risks of reopening our brick-and-mortar work sites, we must broaden our perspective about what it means to have a safe and healthy place to work.
-And it starts with creating an environment where employees feel supported and valued within your workplace culture.
+As we look to mitigate the many risks of returning to work and reopening our brick-and-mortar work sites, we must broaden our perspective about what it means to have a safe and healthy place to work.
+A return to work plan must start with creating an environment where employees feel supported and valued within your workplace culture.